Shaarei Tfiloh Synagogue: Religious services

 Beginning in the mid-2000s, the synagogue started conducting one "weekday" service a week, on Sunday mornings, in an effort to re-invigorate it, although Sabbath services are still not conducted.
 The synagogue is also occasionally used for special events (such as weddings) and as a location for "period" photography.
+It appeared in the 1999 movie Liberty Heights.

-As has been the case since its founding, the synagogue conforms to Orthodox teachings and practices, but welcomes all as worshipers and members, regardless of personal affiliation.
+The synagogue conforms to Orthodox teachings and practices, and welcomes all as worshipers and members, regardless of personal affiliation.

+As of 2011 Howard Perlow and David Cordish were the co-presidents and David E. Herman was the rabbi.

 Cemetery

 The Shaarei Tfiloh Congregation Cemetery is located on 5800 Windsor Mill Road.